ngiger/salt-elexis/readme.md

 This will download a Vagrant box (aka virtual machine image of about 370 MB), which is essentially a x86-64bit Debian Server image.

-As last part of the setup the Vagrantfile specifies to run the `scripts/bootstrap_master.sh`.
+As last part of the setup the Vagrantfile specifies to run the `scripts/bootstrap_master.sh master_ip`.
 On a real server you had to download and run this script by hand.
 If you have problems, have a look at logs/server.up.log.

 Now we are ready to log into the server by calling `vagrant ssh ElexisServerDemo`.
 You will be logged in as user vagrant with the password vagrant.
 We will verify and finish the initial setup for salt.
 A log file of the following commands can be found under logs/server.ssh.log.